dotnet/AspNetCore.Docs/aspnetcore/performance/caching/output.md

 :::code language="csharp" source="output/samples/7.x/Program.cs" id="policies3c":::

-With this code, DI creates the instance of the custom policy class.
-Any public arguments in the constructor would also be resolved.
+The preceding code uses DI to create the instance of the custom policy class.
+Any public arguments in the constructor are resolved.

 When using a custom policy as a base policy, don't call `OutputCache()` (with no arguments) on any endpoint that the base policy should apply to.
 Calling `OutputCache()` adds the default policy to the endpoint.